By Bonnie L Grant

 Hens and chicks (Sempervivum tectorum) is an alpine plant, which gives it an amazing tolerance for poor soils and unwelcoming conditions.
 The mother plant is attached to the babies (or chicks) by an underground runner.
 The chicks may be as small as a dime and the mother can grow to the size of a small plate.
 Hens and chicks make excellent container plants both for the interior and exterior of the home.

 How to Grow Hens and Chicks

 Growing hens and chicks is easy.
 The plants are readily available in most nurseries.
 They require full sun and well drained, even gritty soil.
 Hens and chicks don’t need much fertilizer and should rarely be watered.
 As succulents, hens and chicks plants are accustomed to very little water.
 A fun project is learning how to grow hens and chicks from the offsets.
 The chick can be gently pulled off the mother plant and installed in a new location.
 Hens and chicks require very little soil and can be made to grow even in rock crevasses.

-The ideal temperature for hens and chicks is between 65 and 75 degrees Fahrenheit.
+The ideal temperature for hens and chicks is between 65 and 75 F. (18-24 C.).
 When temperatures zoom upwards or plummet down, the plants become semi-dormant and will cease growing.
 Potted plants can be placed in clay pots with a cactus or succulent mix.
-You can also make your own with 2 parts topsoil, 2 parts sand and 1 part perlite.
+You can also make your own with two parts topsoil, two parts sand and one part perlite.
 Potted plants will need more fertilizer than those in the ground.
 A liquid fertilizer diluted by half should be watered in during spring and summer irrigation.

 Hens and chicks plants need little care.
 The mother plant will die off after four to six years and should be removed.
 The plants produce a flower when mature and these should be pulled off the plant when they expire.
 Divide the chicks from the mother plant at least every two years to prevent overcrowding.